 September 22, 1997: The day Roger Federer earned his first ranking points

 Every day, Tennis Majors takes you back to the biggest moments in tennis history.
-On September 22, 1997, Roger Federer earned his first ATP ranking points, the first step on a journey that has brought him a record 20 Grand Slam titles.
+On September 22, 1997, Roger Federer debuted at No 803 in the ATP rankings, the first step on a journey that brought him a record 20 Grand Slam titles

 Roger Federer Roger Federer

-On this day, September 22, 1997, a 16-year old Swiss player by the name of Roger Federer entered the ATP rankings for the first time.
-At the end of a four-week Satellite circuit, during which he reached the semi-finals twice, Federer scored 12 points, showing up in 803rd spot on the ATP charts, just five spots ahead of another young buck, Lleyton Hewitt, from Australia.
+On this day, September 22, 1997, a 16-year old Swiss player by the name of Roger Federer made his debut on the ATP rankings.
+At the end of a four-week Satellite circuit, during which he reached the semi-finals twice, Federer scored 12 points, showing up in the 803rd spot on the ATP charts, just five spots ahead of another young buck, Lleyton Hewitt, from Australia.
 Although, at the time, this event did not draw attention outside of Roger’s entourage, it remained an unforgettable moment for the future 20-time Grand Slam champion.

 The facts: Federer earns first 12 ranking points

-In August and September 1997, one of the best junior players in Switzerland, a 16-year old Roger Federer, attended a four-week Satellite circuit in his home country.
-The youngster had already attended six ITF tournaments, but despite one match win in a qualifying draw at the age of 15, he had no ATP points yet.
-At the time, his talent didn’t go unnoticed, but neither did his temper.
+In August and September 1997, one of the best junior players in Switzerland, 16-year old Roger Federer, attended a four-week Satellite circuit in his home country.
+The youngster had already played six ITF tournaments, but despite one match win in a qualifying draw at the age of 15, he had no ATP points yet.
+At the time, his talent hadn’t gone unnoticed, but neither had his temper.

 The ATP rankings is where it all starts for every player.
 It’s about getting your foot on the ladder and seeing your name on the computer rankings for the first time.
 I’ll never forget that moment and the excitement I felt after that Satellite.
 It was the start of a long journey to the top for me.